 Once you've added a set of adaptive views to a page, you can access each view by clicking its name at the top of the canvas.
 The color of a view's name indicates whether it will be affected by edits you make on the canvas:

-- Turquoise: The view currently displayed on the canvas.
+- Dark Blue: The view currently displayed on the canvas.
 Edits will affect this view.

-- Green: The Affect All Views checkbox is checked.
+- Light Blue: The Affect All Views checkbox is checked.
 Edits will affect all views.

 Furthermore, if you edit a widget property in a child view, edits to the same property in a parent view will no longer affect the child view.
 For example, if you change a button's fill color to pink in a child view and then change that same button's fill color to green in the parent view, the button will still be pink in the child view, not green.

 To take full advantage of the benefits of adaptive view edit inheritance, we suggest you take a top-down approach to editing your diagrams, starting in the Base view and then working your way down the chain.

 You can change the visual styling, size, and position of widgets freely across adaptive views.
 Some widget properties, however, are always the same in every view.
 These include widget text, notes, and interactions/interactive properties.
 Making edits to these on a widget in one view will always affect all other views as well.

 If you need a nonadaptive widget property to vary across your adaptive views, create an additional copy of the widget for each variation and use the "unplace" feature to choose which version of the widget appears in each view.